ANSSI-FR/MLA/CRYPTO.md

 5. When the layer is finalized, the last chunk of data (with a length lower than or equals to 128KB) is encrypted the same way

-6. Finally, a final chunk with sequence number $n+1$ (where n is the number of data chunks) and special content and additional authenticated data is appended:
+6. Finally, a final chunk with sequence number $n+1$ (where $n$ is the number of data chunks) and special content and additional authenticated data is appended:

 ```math
 \begin{align*}